-This IPS applies to all investments of GVR's excess operating cash and Reserve Funds and supersedes GVR's Corporate Policy Manual concerning investments.
+This IPS applies to all investments of GVR's excess operating cash and Reserve Funds and supersedes Addendum Subsection 3 of the GVR's Corporate Policy Manual (CPM) concerning investments.

 3. Definitions

 Defined words used in this IPS are capitalized and written in Bold typeface.